saurhin/tantrasya-blog/_posts/2025-07-13-esoteric-truth-of-occult.md

 🌿 **What is Occult?**

- is the divine language of form.
+Occult is the divine language of form.
 From the spiral of galaxies to the spiral of our DNA, it shows how all life is connected through shape and vibration.

 🌀 **Esoteric as a Pattern**